-CBIC evaluates the composition of the Board of Directors as defined in the CBIC Bylaws annually to determine if the composition best represents professionals practicing in the field of infection control and epidemiology, and the needs of CBIC.
+1. CBIC evaluates the composition of the Board of Directors as defined in the CBIC Bylaws annually to determine if the composition best represents professionals practicing in the field of infection control and epidemiology, and the needs of CBIC.

+Changes must be made in accordance to Bylaw revisions and consistent with standards established by the National Commission of Certifying Agencies (NCCA).
 Changes to take effect in the next calendar year should be made in advance of notifying APIC of needed criteria to be fulfilled by newly appointed Directors and efforts to solicit Director applicants.